-Vegetable roasted pasta is perfect for using whatever veggies you have on hand.
-Season pasta and veggies with fresh herbs and olive oil for a simple and delicious meal.
+This roasted vegetable pasta is perfect for using whatever veggies you have on hand.
+Season pasta and veggies with fresh herbs and olive oil for a delicious fresh dinner!

 Roasted vegetable pasta has been on repeat in our home for dinner, and it’s about time I share the recipe!

 This is one of our favorite meatless dinners lately.

 What I love about this dish is that you can use up whatever veggies you have on hand and use any kind of pasta, it is so versatile.